andybalaam/cell/README.md

 ## Interacting with Cell

-Cell has an interactive environment which can be launched by running the Cell program with no arguments:
+Cell has an interactive environment ("REPL") which can be launched by running the Cell program with no arguments:

 <!-- include "examples/www.cellsession" -->